Tooth Extractions In Redmond, WA

 Dr. Bickel practices conservative dentistry at Redmond Art of Dentistry.
 This means that we will not recommend an extraction unless it’s the only option to restore your oral health, relieve your pain, and prevent further complications.
-However, if an extraction is required, we will ensure you get the fast, gentle, pain-free treatment you need in Redmond.
+However, if an extraction is required, we will ensure you get the fast, gentle, pain-free treatment you need.

 For smiles with problem joints or damaged bones, bone grafting is an effective means of restoring the smile.
-A bone grafting treatment is a surgical procedure where bone tissue is transplanted into body to restore areas of damage or trauma, or to inspire bone growth around an implanted device such as a dental implant.
+A bone grafting treatment is a surgical procedure where bone tissue is transplanted into the body to restore areas of damage or trauma, or to inspire bone growth around an implanted device such as a dental implant.
 Bone grafting may be recommended to provide structural stability to surrounding areas in the jaw or mouth, or to fill a void where bone tissue is missing.
-After bone grafting to repair a dental trauma, dental injury or to secure a dental implant, patients can benefit from a healthier, stronger and better supported standard of dental health.
+After bone grafting to repair a dental trauma, or dental injury or to secure a dental implant, patients can benefit from a healthier, stronger, and better-supported standard of dental health.